mcp-shark/mcp-shark-app/README.md

 The app will:
 - Install mcp-shark and all its dependencies (via npm)
+- Automatically build the UI if not already built
-- Start the UI server
+- Start the UI server on port 9853
 - Open the Electron window with the MCP Shark interface

 ## 🛠️ Development